manifoldmarkets/manifold/native/README.md

 ## Building
 - You'll need to get Android signing credentials from Ian (located [here](https://drive.google.com/drive/folders/155gaiY97oY0IkQvHGKHqKbXEeO4LaVCe?usp=sharing)) to properly sign android builds for the google play store.
 You'll probably need to be added to the Apple Business developer team when we get that to build ios apps.
-- After changing anything in the `app.config.js` you'll want to run `npx expo prebuild` to clear the android and ios folders
+- After changing anything in the `app.config.js` or `app.json` you'll want to run `npx expo prebuild` to clear the android and ios folders
 - Before every build we clean and reset the git tree so you'll want to make sure any changes are committed.
 The dialog will ask you to confirm this.
 - After every build your git tree may be dirty with build artifacts.
 I tried removing these and ended up down in a git-sponsored nightmare, so I wouldn't advise trying to edit these files out of the git history unless you really know what you're doing.
 - The following commands build the binaries locally by default.
 If you remove the `--local` flag it will build in the EAS/Expo cloud, (this tends to be much slower, though).